 11. Take your second piece of strap and cut off the loop/buckle and burn the end..

-13. Now thread the mid point of your second strap through the top loop of your completed first strap.
-Bring the second strap back over itself and touching the original midpoint to the tow ends of the strap.
-The strap will now be layer 4 times and connected the first completed stap.
+13. Now thread the midpoint of your second strap through the top loop of your completed first strap.
+Bring the second strap back over itself and touch the original midpoint to the tow ends of the strap.
+The strap will now be layer 4 times and connect the first completed strap.

-14. Roughly 6″ from the where the straps connect tie an overhand knot in the second strap.
+14. Roughly 6″ from where the straps connect tie an overhand knot in the second strap.